netj/3x/runner/README.md

 Second, every runner must provide commands to handle execution of runs within a queue.
 In 3X, groups of experimental runs are organized as queues, and each queue has an associated target execution environment that determines how new runs will be executed.
-The associated target, in turn, determines which runner is used for planned runs in the queue.
+The associated target determines which runner is used for planned runs in the queue.

 When 3X invokes these handler commands, the following assertions are guaranteed to hold: